 Reflection photos are fascinating, but how often do you find great reflections to shoot?
 It’s probably not often that you stumble across a scene with great lighting and interesting subjects, that also happens to have a body of water or other reflective surface to capture that scene in a reflection.
 But with the Reflect Mirror Camera app, you can create your own unique reflection photos from any image in your camera roll.
 In this tutorial you’ll learn how to use this app to create stunning and realistic reflection photos with your iPhone.

 Introduction To Reflect App

 Reflect Mirror Camera (commonly know as Reflect) is a relatively new app by BrainFeverMedia that’s opened the door to many new and creative editing possibilities.
 Other apps by this developer include the popular LensLight and Alien Sky.

-Reflect Mirror Camera can be downloaded from the App Store for $1.99.
+Reflect Mirror Camera can be downloaded from the App Store for $2.99.
 If you’re searching for the app in the App Store, make sure you search for Reflect Mirror Camera, rather than just Reflect, otherwise you might not find the correct app.
-The icon for the app is red with white mountains and a sun.
+The icon for the app is black with 2 purple triangles that resembles an hourglass.

 The purpose of this app is simple – it adds a reflection to the lower portion of your photo by mirroring the detail from the top portion of the frame.
 However, don’t be fooled into thinking this is a basic app!